saiponnuru1/Walmart-Sales-Analysis/README.md

 # Walmart-Sales-Analysis
-Using SQL for data analysis and Tableau for data visualisation to analyse Walmart's sales in Q1 2019
+Using SQL for data analysis and Tableau for data visualisation to analyse Walmart's sales in Q1 2019.
+We obtained the data from a past Kaggle competition.
+Here is the link:https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting/rules.
+We then utilised feature engineering in SQL to help our data analysis.
+We further used Tableau for handy data visualtion.
+We then created a mock-report for Walmart using the insights we gained from the project.
+This project was done by Yahya Khan and Sai Ponnuru and our emails can be found on the PowerPoint report.